snatow/unit-1-project/connect-4.md

 #Project Plan
 (this is all in a perfect world, as I would like to be able to have the board generate itself upon button click so that the game can be replayed over and over)
 Tuesday
-- basic html and css to see the game board
+- basic html and css to see the game board (done)
 - function to capture names of players
 - ability to remove form from window
-- hard coded elements for winning conditions
+- hard coded elements for winning conditions (done)
 - start work on gravity

 Wednesday